Wiretap Channels with Random States Non-Causally Available at the Encoder

 \section{Wiretap Channels with Random States Non-Causally Available at the Encoder}

-We study the SD-WTC with non-causal encoder CSI, for which we establish a new and improved achievability formula that (in some cases) strictly outperforms the previously best known coding schemes for this scenario.
-The secrecy-capacity of a WTC with random states observed non-causally by some or all of the terminals is a highly challenging problem in information-theoretic security that have received noticeable attention throughout the years (see, e.g., \cite{Mitrpant_Gaussian_SDWTC2006,SDWTC_Chen_HanVinck2006,SDWTC_2Sided_Liu2007,SDWTC_Chia_ElGamal2012}).
-This interest in such secure communication scenarios stems from trying to understand how to optimally correlate the transmission with the state observation while exploiting the additional randomness offered by the knowledge of the state sequence to further enhance the secrecy rate.
-The optimal integration of these two ingredient is yet to be fully understood.
+We study the SD-WTC with non-causal encoder CSI, for which we establish a new and improved achievability formula that, in some cases, strictly outperforms the previously best known coding schemes for this scenario.